Rethinking Jailbreak Detection of Large Vision Language Models with Representational Contrastive Scoring: Additional Results

 \subsection{Detailed Analysis of JailDAM's Limitations}

-To understand the practical limitations of existing black-box detection methods, we conducted a detailed analysis of JailDAM~\citep{nian2025jaildam}, a state-of-the-art approach that uses an autoencoder to detect jailbreaks without requiring access to harmful training data.
-Our investigation reveals a fundamental vulnerability in its one-class detection design: an inability to distinguish between malicious inputs and novel, out-of-distribution (OOD) benign inputs.
+To understand the practical limitations of existing black-box detection methods, we conducted a detailed analysis of JailDAM \citep{nian2025jaildam}, a state-of-the-art approach that uses an autoencoder to detect jailbreaks without requiring access to harmful training data.
+Our investigation reveals a fundamental vulnerability in its one-class detection design: an inability to distinguish between malicious inputs and benign inputs under distribution shift.